Nullvora/mabor/README.md

 </summary>
 <br />

-Using Burn means having your models optimized on any backend.
+Using Mabor means having your models optimized on any backend.
 When possible, we provide a way to automatically and dynamically create custom kernels that minimize data relocation between different memory spaces, extremely useful when moving memory is the bottleneck.